 - DON'T sign a legal release or legal waiver until you have gotten reliable legal advice.
 You may feel pressure to agree to a personal injury settlement from an auto insurance company but, it is your legal rights you are signing away.
 Make sure you are ready to settle your personal injury claim.

 - DON'T accept a check from your insurance company — especially one that says “final payment”.

 - DON'T feel bad for contacting a personal injury attorney.
 Contrary to the popular misconception, most of my clients are not after a fast buck from a personal injury claim.
 Rather, the vast majority of my clients come to me and tell me that they would not be contacting me but, they thought it was necesary because of the way the insurance company treated them.

-If you have an automobile accident in Kentucky or Indiana, what should I do while I am at the scene of the car accident?
-It is best that you call a police officer and ask that an accident report be created.
+If you have an automobile accident in Kentucky or Indiana, it is best that you call a police officer and ask that an accident report be created.
 I still encourage you to get the other driver’s information directly from his driver’s license as well as the license plate of the vehicle.
-For the at-fault driver, you will want their name, address, and their automobile insurance information.
-Try to see their actual insurance card, for that motor vehicle, and write down their automobile policy number and a contact phone number for the insurance company.
+For the at-fault driver, you will want his name, address, and his automobile insurance information.
+Try to see the actual insurance car for that motor vehicle, and write down the automobile policy number and a contact phone number for the insurance company.
 Also, make sure you write down any other names listed on the automobile insurance card.
-It makes things easier in tracking down the correct automobile insurance policy as the insurance company may not have a policy indexed under their name but rather, under a relative's name.
+It makes things easier in tracking down the correct automobile insurance policy as the insurance company may not have a policy indexed under the at-fault driver's name but rather, under a relative's name.

 I also suggest that you talk only to the police officer about how the car wreck happened.
 It is his job to determine, as best he can, how the car wreck happened.
 You don’t want to be thinking you are at fault for a motor vehicle accident when in fact you are not.